uqlibrary/technology-training/R/reports/reports.md

 ## Visualisation

-We can also include a visualisation using ggplot2:
+We can also include a visualisation using, for example, ggplot2:

 ``` r
 ggplot(ghg_tidy, aes(x = year, y = emissions, colour = sector)) +